Do Go On - 207 - The Golden State Killer

 Which I've left here for you as well, obviously.

-I put that in the fridge last week, so it should be very cold.
+I put that in the fridge last week.

 He is a serial killer.